DaiAoki/locamo/README.md

 - **Blazing fast** — A single HTML file with zero network requests.
 It loads instantly.
 - **Fully offline** — Works via `file://` with no internet connection required.
 - **Hackable** — It's just HTML, CSS, and JavaScript.
 Customize the UI however you like by editing the file directly.
+- **AI-agent friendly** — Symlink `locamo.html` into each of your project directories and create a page per project.
+AI coding agents (like Claude Code) can then read and update your TODOs across all projects through a single shared file.

 ## Screenshots